andOTP/andOTP/README.md

 OTP Authenticator is a two-factor authentication App for Android 4.0+.

+It implements Time-based One-time Passwords (TOTP) like specified in RFC 6238.

 ## Features:
 - Free and Open-Source
 - Requires minimal permissions